20 Fun Things to do in Trinidad, Cuba

 This spectacular colonial palace was once the home of the Sanchez Iznaga family.
 The museum is dedicated to Trinidadian architecture.

-Built in 1738 and restored in 1836, the museum contains some remarkable 18th-century artefacts.
+Built in 1738 and restored in 1836, the museum contains some remarkable 18th-century artifacts.

 You can’t miss this palace as it is right on the Plaza Mayor.